 In 2011, managing director Ian Mitchell and commercial director Rick Shonfeld were recognised as being part of the top 42 names in the North West business world by Insider Magazine.
 The continued success of Tibard under the management of Ian and Rick was outlined as a key reason for them making the list.

-New Business Development Manager Steven Hughes joins Tibard
+New Business Development Manager Stephen Hughes joins Tibard

-In 2013, Steven Hughes joined Tibard as its New Business Development Manager.
-With a strong background in both sales and production management, Steven was tasked with overseeing growth into new and expanding markets.
-Thanks to Steven's relentless and diligent attitude to his craft, Tibard is now a leading force in the hotel, wholesale and college uniform markets.
+In 2013, Stephen Hughes joined Tibard as its New Business Development Manager.
+With a strong background in both sales and production management, Stephen was tasked with overseeing growth into new and expanding markets.
+Thanks to Stephen's relentless and diligent attitude to his craft, Tibard is now a leading force in the hotel, wholesale and college uniform markets.

 Andy Shackleton promoted to Operations Director